Doorbit/apple-maps-server-kotlin/README.md

 # apple-maps-server-kotlin

-Lightweight SDK written in Kotlin for the Apple Maps Server API for use in JVM.
+Lightweight SDK written in Kotlin for the Apple Maps Server API to use with Kotlin or Java.

 ## Features